AdityaMohan007/ParkingSlotApi/README.md

 # Parking Slot Booking API

 ## Instructions
-1. Provide Database connection string in .env.sample file in project root (rename .env.sample to .env)
+1. Provide Database connection string in .env.sample file in project root.
+The DB to work with is uploaded in database directory.
+(rename .env.sample to .env)

 2. Run the project